denvercal1234GitHub/anndata_Seurat_Utilities/README.md

 print("Wrote cleaned Seurat-ready file: cleaned_for_seurat.h5ad")

-## Now proceed in R with SeuratDisk::Convert and LoadH5Seurat
+## Now proceed in R with SeuratDisk::Convert and LoadH5Seurat using the saved h5ad object

 ```